Frequently asked questions

 Who should write my references?

-You will need two references and these should ideally be from a current or previous line manager, university supervisor or colleague who can write in detail about your geographical skills and knowledge.
+You will need two references.
+Ideally these should be from a current or previous line manager, university supervisor or colleague who can write in detail about your geographical knowledge, skills and understanding.
 Referees do not need to be Chartered Geographers or Fellows of the Society.
 They should be shown your application documents prior to writing the reference so they can verify the information in your application.

 References must be completely independent: referees should respond to the questions in their own words.
 If any discrepancies are noted referees may be contacted again for further information.
 If referees identify other aspects of your work which have not been mentioned in your application, they should let you know so that you can expand on these in the appropriate document(s).